Sawneet-24/IT-HelpDesk-Labs/Troubleshooting-Playbook/Lab3-Outlook-Emails-Stuck-In-Outbox/README.md

 ## Step 5 – Verify Full Functionality

-- Created additional dummy email and moved to Sent folder
+- Created an additional dummy email and moved it to the `Sent` folder
-- Outbox cleared, emails sent successfully
+- Outbox cleared and emails were successfully "sent"

 ---

 ## Step 6 – Document Findings

-**Root Cause:** Network adapter disabled resulted in no connectivity
+**Root Cause:** Network adapter disabled resulted in no network connectivity, preventing emails from being sent.

-**Resolution:** Re-enabled adapter and sent email successfully
+**Resolution:** Re-enabled the network adapter and verified the system obtained a valid IP configuration.

 ---

 ## Skills Demonstrated

 - Simulated email troubleshooting
+- Identifying network connectivity issues
+- Using command line tools such as `ipconfig`
-- Understanding network adapter impact on sending
+- Restoring network adapter connectivity